tratohecho3/interview-test-server-solution/README.md

 In order to run the API locally, please follow these instructions:

-First run the docker deamon and then run these commands
+First run the docker daemon and then run these commands

 ```bash
 docker pull ptsdocker16/interview-test-server